Digital Recorder or Digital Sensors. Which is right for you?

 - Power: 7-30V DC, only 0.9W

-- LCD and 4-button keypad for setup - no laptop required!
+- LCD and 4-button keypad allows full configuration - no laptop required!
 Easy field deployed for students and professionals alike.

 - Continuous data always recording to ring buffer